nama-gatsuo/Dialogue2025/dialogue.md

 The downside is that the colors get more and more vibrant over time (saturation keeps increasing 📈📈📈 ) I'll control the time between a specific range later and fine the colors a bit more

+## 2025.06.14 - [cyc]

+Just a quick note

+I've updated:
+1.Fixed the over saturation algorithm/overly rapid transitions 🔧
+2.Changed col0 & col1 to random r/g/b combinations so the colors are different every time.
+Also simply displayed them below the canvas - if you see any color palette you like, feel free to record them... 🎨📝 3.I like brrbrg/rrbrgb

+p.s.1 Do you think we should have another pre-meeting on Monday? p.s.2 Have a wonderful weekend with 🎉✨🐕!